home gallery cameras viewers viewing links glossary

 By Craig Goldwyn

-The first photographs were made in the 1830s and the first stereographs were made in the 1840s.
+The first 2D photographs were made in the 1830s and the first 3D stereographs were made about a decade later, in the 1840s.
 From 1860 to 1920 practically every middle-class and upper class home had a stereoviewer and a drawer full of stereocards.
 In its heyday it was the way we saw the pyramids, the Taj Mahal, Big Ben, and the Great War.
 It was the television of its day.

 Other photo sites by Craig Goldwyn